Andrettin/Wyrmsun/readme.txt

 - 2.5.4
 -----------------------------------------------------------------------

+* AI
+- The AI now receives half of the resources it gathers on Easy difficulty.

 * Buildings
 - Now up to four scrolls/books can be bought in temples (previously it was three).